sx-aurora-dev/llvm-project/README.md

 ### VEL Intrinsics for direct vector programming

 See [the manual](https://sx-aurora-dev.github.io/velintrin.html).
-To use VEL intrinsics, pass the compiler option `-mattr=+velintrin`.
+To use VEL intrinsics, pass the compiler option `-mattr=+packed`.
 The resulting LLVM bitcode and objects are compatible with those compiler without this option.

+### Clang Experimental Options

+To enable packed mode support, call Clang with `-mve-packed`.
+This sets the machine attribute `+packed`.

+### LLVM Experimental Options

+Clang and llc accept these flags directly, prefix them with `-mllvm ` to use them with Clang.

+- `-ve-regalloc=0` disable the experimental improvements to the vector register allocator.